 - Learn about your legislator’s position/record on the issue.

-- Identify what groups and organizations are working for or against the issue.
+- Identify which groups and organizations are working for or against an issue.

 - To find out who your state legislators are, click here.